aramonc/welcome-to-php/README.md

 ------------
 1. Install the latest versions of VirtualBox, the VirtualBox Extension Pack and Vagrant for your operating system
+2. Add the following lines to your /etc/hosts or C:\Windows\System32\drivers\etc\hosts file:
+        192.168.33.10 welcome-to-php.dev www.welcome-to-php.dev
+        192.168.33.10 xhprof.welcome-to-php.dev phpmyadmin.welcome-to-php.dev
-2. Clone our repository
+3. Clone our repository
-3. Run this command in the directory you cloned: vagrant up
+4. Run this command in the directory you cloned: vagrant up